-Every storage vendor and virtualization firm is eagerly waiting for the release of vSphere client 7.0.
+All storage vendors and virtualization firms are eagerly waiting for the release of vSphere Client 7.0.

-- Removal of Flash Client: In the latest version of vSphere, VMware completely removed the flash client from vSphere. vSphere Client initially released with (.net) version then web version released with vSphere web client (Flex).
-After Flex, VMware introduced vSphere HTML bridge client version for web browser and currently they migrated to HTML version of vSphere which completely stable now and the official name is simply “vSphere Client”.
+- Removal of Flash Client: In the latest version of vSphere, VMware completely removed the Flash client from vSphere. vSphere Client initially released with (.NET) version, and then a web version released with the vSphere Web Client (Flex).
+After Flex, VMware introduced the vSphere HTML Bridge Client version for web browser, and currently, they have migrated to the HTML version of vSphere, which is completely stable now and the official name is simply “vSphere Client”.

-- Increased Configuration thresholds: With the rise of AI and Machine Learning, the demands for resources per VM are going to keep increasing. vSphere 7.0 is going to increase their maximums for VM configurations.
+- Increased Configuration thresholds: With the rise of Artificial Intelligence and Machine Learning, the demands for resources per VM are going to keep increasing. vSphere 7.0 is going to increase their maximums for VM configurations.
 Currently, vSphere 6.7’s config maximums look like the following: